Huge numbers of bees suffer in a variety of ways from their exploitation by humans to make honey1 and other products.

 Krell, R. (1996) Value-added products from beekeeping, Rome: Food and Agriculture Organization of the United Nations.

-Knutsson, S. (2015a) The moral importance of small animals, Master’s thesis in practical philosophy, Gothenburg: University of Gothenburg [accessed on 4 January 2016].
+Knutsson, S. (2015a) The moral importance of small animals, Master’s thesis, Gothenburg: University of Gothenburg [accessed on 4 January 2016].

 Simics, M. (1998) “Commercial bee venom collection”, Bee Biz, 7, pp. 19-20